- Oops!Something went wrong.Please try again later.

 Royal Bank in Focus

-Headquartered in Toronto, Royal Bank (RY) is a Finance stock that has seen a price change of 13.47% so far this year.
-The bank is currently shelling out a dividend of $0.85 per share, with a dividend yield of 3.64%.
-This compares to the Banks - Foreign industry's yield of 1.59% and the S&P 500's yield of 1.37%.
+Royal Bank (RY) is headquartered in Toronto, and is in the Finance sector.
+The stock has seen a price change of 1.78% since the start of the year.
+The bank is paying out a dividend of $0.85 per share at the moment, with a dividend yield of 4.06% compared to the Banks - Foreign industry's yield of 1.85% and the S&P 500's yield of 1.43%.

-Looking at dividend growth, the company's current annualized dividend of $3.39 is up 6.4% from last year.
-In the past five-year period, Royal Bank has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.90%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Royal Bank's current payout ratio is 55%, meaning it paid out 55% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $3.39 is up 6.4% from last year.
+Royal Bank has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.90%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Royal Bank's current payout ratio is 54%.
+This means it paid out 54% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, RY expects solid earnings growth.
-The Zacks Consensus Estimate for 2021 is $7.74 per share, representing a year-over-year earnings growth rate of 30.52%.
+RY is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $6.66 per share, representing a year-over-year earnings growth rate of 12.31%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Royal Bank Of Canada (RY) : Free Stock Analysis Report

 To read this article on Zacks.com click here.